finos/legend-integration-juju/README.md

 ## FINOS Legend Juju acceptance environment

 The [Juju acceptance environment](https://juju-acct.legend.finos.org/) has been deployed on EKS using the [EKS deployment guide](docs/deploy/aws-eks.md).
-This repository has been configured with a [GitHub action](.github/workflows/scheduled.yaml) that will update the Legend Engine, SDLC and Studio charms to their latest revisions (and thus, latest image versions).
+This repository has been configured with a [GitHub action](.github/workflows/scheduled.yaml) that will update the Legend Engine, SDLC and Studio charms of the [Staging environment](https://staging.legend.finos.org/) to their latest revisions (and thus, latest image versions).

-For more information on how the GitHub action has been set up, see [here](docs/periodic_job.md).
+For more information on how the GitHub action has been set up, as well as other actions currently running for the EKS environment, see [here](docs/repository_jobs.md).

 ### Related Repositories